fkromer/eswp3/design_patterns.rst

 :Disadvantages: In comparison with related patterns (e.g.
 Cyclic Executive Pattern vs. Static Priority Pattern).

-:Implementation examples: The implementation examples are not limited to the "embedded" domain.
+:Implementation example: The implementation examples are not limited to the "embedded" domain.
 It is a good practice to transfer the examples to specific problems in other domains of software engineering.

+:Pattern dependences: If the pattern or a specific implementation variant requires the usage of another pattern.

 All design patterns in alphabetic order
 =======================================